Simply Red Farewell – Live in Concert at Sydney Opera House

 Simply Red Farewell – Live in Concert at Sydney Opera House is a live album by Simply Red that was released on 24 May 2011.
 It was recorded at the Sydney Opera House, in October 2010 during the Farewell Tour 2009 in support of their compilation album 25: The Greatest Hits.

-The CD includes a DVD and Blu-ray Disc of the same concert but with 20 tracks.
+The CD release also includes the DVD of the same concert but with only 16 tracks, while the DVD and Blu-Ray Disc feature 20 tracks.
+The 4 missing tracks from the CD are: To Be with You, Fake, The Right Thing and Ain't That a Lot of Love.